Planning to spend one day in Helsinki? You’re in the right place.

 » Esplanadi

 Opened in the early 1900s, Esplanadi is an urban park in the city of Helsinki.
-It is relatively small, so you can visit it quickly.
+This is also a great addition to your Helsinki itinerary.

 » Senate Square